-As we grow up it does not take long for most people to realize that their actions affect others.
+As we grow up, it does not take long for most people to realize that our actions affect others.
 When I was ten years old, I made up my mind I would never be an alcoholic like my mother’s brother.
 Maybe you grew up in an abusive home and were affected by the actions of another person.

 Sometimes people question where Jesus was when they needed Him the most.
-God has given each person free will and not every person uses their free will in a loving way.
-If you have been hurt by another person, God would like to bring healing to you.
+God has given each person free will, and not every person uses their free will in a loving way.
+If another person has hurt you, God would like to bring healing to you.
 Cry out to the Lord in prayer.
 Ask Him to help you forgive the other person.
 Ask the Lord to bring healing to your heart.
 Our Lord came to set the captives free.

-In other situations, our actions can nurture, love and care for others.
-A loving and caring parent can set a child on the road to success both spiritually, emotionally, and physically.
-A caring teacher can inspire a child to help them become who the Lord wants them to be.
-A caring neighbor, friend or family member can be there during difficult times to help.
+In other situations, our actions can nurture, love, and care for others.
+A loving and caring parent can set a child on the road to success spiritually, emotionally, and physically.
+A devoted teacher can inspire a child to help them become who the Lord wants them to be.
+A caring neighbor, friend, or family member can be there during difficult times to help.

 In our story of Moses, he did as the Lord commanded him to do.
-Pharaoh on the other side of the coin refused to listen to God and his actions would negatively affect many people.
-What if Pharaoh would have turned to God?
-How many people would he have been led to the Lord?
+On the other side of the coin, Pharaoh refused to listen to God, and his actions would negatively affect many people.
+What if Pharaoh had turned to God?
+How many people would he have led to the Lord?
 One man’s hardened heart would affect untold generations.
 Also, remember one man’s decision to follow the Lord can affect untold generations.
 How many people has Moses affected by his life of following the Lord?

 Our ministry loves to connect with our readers.
-If you have a prayer request or a comment, please let us know.
+Please let us know if you have a prayer request or a comment.
 Also, if this devotional helped you, please share it with others.
-To hear more about Moses and the battle, listen here: https://podpoint.com/light-of-christ-church-podcast/series/the-footsteps-of-moses/the-battle-for-rescue
+To hear more about Moses and the battle, and how our actions affect others, listen here: https://podpoint.com/light-of-christ-church-podcast/series/the-footsteps-of-moses/the-battle-for-rescue